 - The trainer appears only once in this process: to deliver the training program.
 The trainer does not follow the employee back to work or arrange for on the job application.
 In other words, the trainer has no control over what employee does or doesn’t do when the employee returns to work.

 - The manager is involved in every step except training delivery.
 The employee is involved in all of them.
-Practically speaking, the manager has the most control – before the training and after.
+Practically speaking, the manager (and employee) has the most control – before the training and after.
 It is the manager (and employee) who should be accountable.

 Apparently managers don’t see it that way.
 There’s research that tells us what managers do regarding on-the-job-application of learning.
 The news isn’t good.